-Kingsley Marshall is a Senior Lecturer and Head of Film within the School of Film & Television at Falmouth University in the UK, a department which includes undergraduate degrees in BA Film, BA Television and a postgraduate programme, MA Film & Television.
+Kingsley Marshall is Head of Film at the CILECT accredited School of Film & Television based within Falmouth University in the UK.
+The subject area consists of 28 staff working with 300 undergraduates studying the Skillset accredited BA (Hons) Film degree, supplemented by a postgraduate community studying from MA level through to PhD.
 For over twenty years, he has also worked as an entertainment journalist contributing film, video game and music criticism, features, interviews and reviews for magazines worldwide, including Clash and Little White Lies magazines in the UK, Sabotage Times online & Magnetic overseas.

 This site is the archive both of that writing, scholarship and associated ephemera.